notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 ## Introduction

-If you have used Bitcoin, Ethereum or any other cryptocurrency you would be familiar with public and private keys and if you are more savvy person you might have also heard about ECC(Elliptic Curve Cryptography) or ECDSA(Elliptic Curve Digital Signature Algorithm).
+If you have used Bitcoin, Ethereum or any other cryptocurrency you would be familiar with public and private keys and if you are a more savvy person you might have also heard about ECC(Elliptic Curve Cryptography) or ECDSA(Elliptic Curve Digital Signature Algorithm).
 Today we will find out what exactly ECC is and how and why it's used in case of Bitcoin and maybe other cryptocurrencies.